Bagbo Chiefdom

 Bagbo Chiefdom is a chiefdom in Bo District of Sierra Leone.
 Its capital is Jimmi.

 Bagbo Chiefdom is in the Bo District Southern Region, Sierra Leone, West Africa.
-Jimmi town is the Chiefdom Headquarter town, It is 37km from Bo City and is an important Town that Host a Government Bordering Secondary School.
+Jimmi town is the Chiefdom Headquarter town, It is 37 km from Bo City and is an important Town that Host a Government Bordering Secondary School.
 Jimmi is the headquarter town of Bagbo that has a Government Secondary School for Boys and the Only Girls School within the Chiefdom where children from all over the country attend in a bordering home system.
 The girls School is also operated on a bordering home system Jimmi Town has once be used as for internally displace persons and refugees from Liberia..
 Because of it strategic position and the only town with these facilities, people from other chiefdoms and district send their kids there to learn.